-- I have discussed this with my parents and we agree it is a good choice for me. - I enjoy the subject. - I am good at it and I know I will work hard at this subject. - I want to improve at the type of skills used in the subject. - I have researched the subject by talking to my teachers and to students who have studied this - I think it will suit me. - I have done a lot of investigation into all of the subjects and this is the one that I think I will enjoy the most. - This subject will help me have a broad and balanced range of courses.
+- I have discussed this with my parents and we agree it is a good choice for me. - I enjoy the subject. - I am good at it and I know I will work hard at this subject. - I want to get better at the type of skills used in the subject. - I have found out all about the subject by talking to my teachers and to students who have studied this - I think it will suit me. - I have done a lot of investigation into all of the subjects and this is the one that I think I will enjoy the most. - This subject will help me have a broad and balanced range of courses.